ADjenkov/UIKitsTemplates/README.md

 ### Drawer

 ##### Use RadSideDrawer only as a root to the Page element.
 In Angular, the Page element is hidden - use at root level.
+##### Never Use RadSideDrawer in custom component in Vanilla or shared component in Angular.